 Reinforce the loop by sewing through the seeds and the end bead as many times as you can, keeping the thread tight so the loop goes quite stiff.
 Don't force the needle through or you might break a bead.

 Weave back through some of the main beadwork to finish off, then back to the seeds.
-If you want to, before the last bit of thread goes through the last beads, put a tiny amount of glue or clear nail varnish on the thread so it goes inside the bead, then cut this thread off.
-Try and end inside the end loop seeds, but if they're already so full that you can't, wait until later before gluing and fastening off, so that you don't block a bead hole that you'll need to use again.
+If you want to, before the last bit of thread goes through the last beads, put a tiny amount of glue or clear nail varnish on the thread so it goes inside the bead.
+Try and end inside the seeds, but if they're already so full that you can't, wait until later before gluing and fastening off, so that you don't block a bead hole that you'll need to use again.
+Cut this thread end off.